HubSpot Workflows vs. n8n: When to Move Beyond the CRM

 - You need to deeply integrate HubSpot with specialized, industry-specific software or legacy databases.

-Ultimately, n8n does not replace HubSpot Workflows; it augments them, freeing your CRM
+Ultimately, n8n does not replace HubSpot Workflows; it augments them, freeing your CRM to focus on relationship management while n8n handles the heavy, cross-platform engineering.

 Related Resources

-Make vs. n8n: Choosing Between the Visual Automation Heavyweights
+Make vs n8n: Visual Automation Heavyweights

 A deep technical comparison between Make and n8n for professional services firms.
 Understand the differences in hosting, pricing, data flow, and AI agent orchestration.